a

 Requirements shall be complete, unambiguous, able to be verified or validated, and not in conflict with each other.’

-You can be certain that your Certification Body/Notified Body will interpret ‘c) applicable output(s) of risk management’ as requiring that cybersecurity aspects be addressed where your device transmits, receives, and/or stores data.
+You can be certain that your Certification Body (or Notified Body in the EU) will interpret ‘c) applicable output(s) of risk management’ as requiring that cybersecurity aspects be addressed where your device transmits, receives, and/or stores data.

 New call-to-action